 [Editor’s Note: This article was written by Gary Gray and is the first of a two-part series.
 Gary’s production/engineering contributions to the TuneCore Blog have been incredibly helpful and we hope you enjoy the depths he goes into per topic!
-Stay tuned for Part 2.]
+Check out Part 2 here.]

 Throughout my 30 plus years mentoring producers and engineers, a few key questions from students stand out as repeating themes, and some of those questions tend to baffle not just the newbie, but even those that have spent a few hundred hours (or more) mixing and mastering.
 Here is one such question: